Table of Contents:

 This approach gives us the opportunity to leverage motivation at three key points:

 - When a decision is made to engage in a learning experience, e.g., purchasing a course, participation in a conference, or devoting time for self-study.
 The individual employee is motivated as they exercise their independence to choose to learn, decide what to learn, and how to learn.

 - During the learning experience itself.
-Enabling learners to socialize their learning experience with others during the process creates an internal motive that can deepen their level of emotional, cognitive, and behavioural engagement.
+Enabling learners to socialize their learning experience with others during the process creates an internal motive that can deepen their level of emotional, cognitive, and behavioral engagement.

 - Application of learning on the job.
 When a learner collaborates with their manager or supervisor on how, when and how well what has been learned is applied on the job, creates an internal motive to succeed.